Generic selectors

 Kaftans, sarongs, shawls… They’re delicate and flimsy and only worn a few times a year, if even.

-You deserve to feel your best at the beach (or by the pool) so declutter the ones that don’t suit you, that aren’t in good condition, or that are surplus to requirements.
+You deserve to feel your best at the beach (or pool) so declutter the ones that don’t suit you, that aren’t in good condition, or that are surplus to requirements.

 A lot of these are picked up inexpensively on sun holidays and then rarely see the light of day again.